angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 :::

 These cards can be very powerful allowing for a nice mix of flexibility and utility whilst being within the deck's core colours.
-The issue with them normally stems from the fact that two mana in Legacy is quite a lot and neither of these options presented are guaranteed to be effective in every matchup.
+One issue with them normally stems from the fact that two mana in Legacy is quite a lot and neither of these options presented are guaranteed to be effective in every matchup.
 If you are playing a slower, more controlling variant then they might have space as a one-of but I would not recommended running them.

+The other issue is that trading cards for creatures is often not a good deal for Doomsday.
+For hate pieces, or a *Marit Lage*, one of the more common bounce spells is usually enough.

 ## Alternative Discard